Updating the database of the Illinois Compiled Statutes (ILCS) is an ongoing process.

 regular rates of compensation of persons with physical disabilities in positions in which the disability does not prevent the individual from furnishing satisfactory service.

-purpose of the State Universities Civil Service System and for examination, appointments, transfers and removals and for maintaining and keeping records of the efficiency of officers and employees and groups of officers and employees in accordance with the provisions of Sections 36b to 36q, inclusive, and said Merit Board may from time to time make changes in such rules.
+purpose of the University System and for examination, appointments, transfers and removals and for maintaining and keeping records of the efficiency of officers and employees and groups of officers and employees in accordance with the provisions of Sections 36b to 36q, inclusive, and said Merit Board may from time to time make changes in such rules.

-other clerical and technical help as may be necessary efficiently to administer Sections 36b to 36q, inclusive.
-To authorize the Director to appoint an assistant resident at the place of employment of each employer specified in Section 36e and this assistant may be authorized to give examinations and to certify names from the regional registers provided in Section 36k.
+appoint staff to help as may be necessary efficiently to administer Sections 36b to 36q, inclusive.
+To authorize the Executive Director to appoint a Designated Employer Representative at the place of employment of each employer specified in Section 36e, and this Designated Employer Representative may be authorized to give examinations and to certify names from the regional registers provided in Section 36k.
+The enumeration of specific duties and powers that the Merit Board may delegate to the Executive Director in this Section does not preclude the Merit Board from delegating other duties and powers to the Executive Director.

 (13) To submit to the Governor of this state on or